mistakenelf/fm/README.md

 - Mouse support
 - Themes (`default`, `gruvbox`, `nord`)
 - Render PNG, JPG and JPEG as strings
-- Colors adapt to terminal background, for syntax highlighting to work properly on light/dark terminals, set the appropriate themes in the config file
+- Colors adapt to terminal background, for syntax highlighting to work properly on light/dark terminals, set the appropriate theme flags
 - Open selected file in editor set in EDITOR environment variable
 - Copy selected directory items path to the clipboard
 - Read PDF files